The Coming Anti-Messiah

 E.g., the DRA imposes Catholic replacement theology on Daniel 9:26, "And after sixty-two weeks Christ shall be slain: and the people that shall deny him shall not be his.
 And a people, with their leader, that shall come, shall destroy the city, and the sanctuary: and the end thereof shall be waste, and after the end of the war the appointed desolation."
 Young's translation has the ruler to come destroying the people (cf. Dan.
 7:25) instead of the people of the ruler destroying the city (Jerusalem).
 Some translations seem to infer that the ruler to come would be someone who would arrive shortly after the Messiah's ministry was completed on earth, rather than a figure at the end of history (CEV, DRA, NLT, TEV).
 In addition, most versions have the "people" (however translated) destroying the city, but the Hebrew verb is actually third person masculine singular, "he will destroy" (Kohlenberger 4:472).

-See Jerome’s summary of the views of prominent early church fathers in Jerome’s Commentary on Daniel, trans.
-Gleason Archer, (Baker Book House, 1958), 94-110.
+See Jerome's summary of the views of prominent early church fathers in his commentary on Daniel (listed above).
 Hippolytus represents a minority viewpoint that the completion of the seventieth week still lay in the future, though certainly not allowing a secret rapture of the saints before the seventieth week even begins, as advocated by dispensationalists.

 The tale of invasion and terror is recounted in 1 Maccabees 1:20-64.